JuliaPhylo/PhyloMakie.jl/STYLE-workflow-docs.md

 If only some documents are relevant, say which ones and why.

+If the document uses ownership, contract, boundary, layer, invariant, compatibility, verification, source, or responsibility language, list `STYLE-agent-language.md` as required reading and state that its concrete expansion rules are mandatory for the document.

 ### Controlled vocabulary

 Name the relevant vocabulary constraints.

-If new terms are required or existing terms are ambiguous, say so explicitly and route the question through `STYLE-vocabulary.md` for project domain terms, or through `STYLE-workflow-vocabulary.md` for workflow-process terms.
+If new terms are required or existing terms are ambiguous, say so explicitly and route the question through `STYLE-vocabulary.md` for project domain terms, through `STYLE-workflow-vocabulary.md` for workflow-process terms, or through `STYLE-agent-language.md` for architectural shorthand that needs concrete expansion.

 ### Upstream primary sources